subidit/rover-resume/README.md

 - Single column layout is the preferred choice of both recruiters and ATS.
 - Don't use graphs to show your skill levels as they don't really mean anything.
 - Good design is simple and effective.
 - Information is king.
-Maintain hierarchy by repeating similar text blocks.
+- Maintain hierarchy by repeating similar text blocks.
-- Make it easy for the recruiter to skim the document and find the information he is looking for.
+- Make it easy for the recruiter to skim the document and find the information they are looking for.
-- You can use ChatGPT to give a job description and get related bullet points for your past experiences.
+- You can use ChatGPT for generating related bullet points of your past experiences.

 ## License